Medical Education and Awareness

 Our mission is to make ME/CFS widely understood, diagnosable, and treatable.

 A key component to improving the lives of people with ME/CFS is to fight the stigma and change the narrative of this devastating and misunderstood disease.
-SMCI seeks to take advantage of every opportunity to raise awareness and educate others, especially researchers, scientists, political leaders, and healthcare providers.
+Solve M.E. seeks to take advantage of every opportunity to raise awareness and educate others, especially researchers, scientists, political leaders, and healthcare providers.

-Learn more about the hallmark free public education program provided by SMCI – Solve ME/CFS Initiative’s webinar series
+Learn more about the hallmark free public education program provided by Solve M.E. – our webinar series.

-Here you can find a selection of SMCI’s efforts for medical education and awareness.
+Here you can find a selection of Solve M.E.’s efforts for medical education and awareness:

 Science and Medical Conference Presentations

-The Solve ME/CFS Initiative attends and presents dozens of conferences to bring
+Solve M.E. attends and presents dozens of conferences to bring the most up-to-date information about ME/CFS to stakeholders in and beyond the ME/CFS community.

-- SMCI has chaired several presentations at the Precision Medicine Worldwide Conference in Silicon Valley and Duke University.
+- Solve M.E. has chaired several presentations at the Precision Medicine Worldwide Conference in Silicon Valley and Duke University.

-- SMCI participated in UCLA Metabolomics and Bioenergetics conference, the only representative of ME/CFS
+- Solve M.E. participated in UCLA Metabolomics and Bioenergetics conference, the only representative of ME/CFS.

 - Conferences in New Castle, London, Sweden, and more.

-SMCI actively seeks media partnerships to help tell the stories of people with ME/CFS and raise awareness of the disease.
+Solve M.E. actively seeks media partnerships to help tell the stories of people with ME/CFS and leverage our expertise.

-- The May 2019 issue of Health magazine features Carol Head in an article on invisible illness titled, “What No One Sees.”
+- The May 2019 issue of Health magazine featured board member Carol Head in an article on invisible illness titled, “What No One Sees.”

-- SMCI facilitates significant coverage of ME/CFS in a two-part series aired nationally on the “White House Chronicle”
+- Solve M.E. facilitates significant coverage of ME/CFS in a two-part series aired nationally on the “White House Chronicle.”

-- Carol Head was honored as a health hero in Oprah’s “O” magazine
+- Solve M.E. board member Carol Head was honored as a health hero in Oprah’s “O” magazine.

 Public Awareness Efforts

-When possible, SMCI embarks upon campaigns to bring the facts about ME/CFS to the general public.
+When possible, Solve M.E. embarks upon campaigns to underscore the facts about ME/CFS and elevate awareness of the disease.

-- In conjunction with the ad, SMCI filmed the impact with this “Streets of New York” video series
+- In conjunction with the ad, Solve ME. filmed the impact with this “Streets of New York” video series.

-- SMCI took part in the #MillionsMissing rallies across the country including Chicago, San Francisco, Sacramento, and Washington DC.
+- Solve M.E. took part in the #MillionsMissing rallies across the country including Chicago, San Francisco, Sacramento, and Washington DC.

 Supporting Expert Education Efforts

-The Solve ME/CFS Initiative always stands ready to assist other experts and clinicians in their efforts to share their knowledge and improve conditions for people with ME/CFS.
+Solve M.E. always stands ready to assist other experts and clinicians in their efforts to share their knowledge and improve conditions for people with ME/CFS.

-- SMCI joins our friends at Simmaron Research and Open Medicine Foundation for key events
+- Solve M.E. joins our friends at Simmaron Research and Open Medicine Foundation for key events.

-- The SMCI Webinar Series seeks to make available the latest and most accurate information to everyone
+- The Solve M.E.
+Webinar Series seeks to make available the latest and most accurate information to everyone.